The anxiety and worry we may feel in this stressed society seem to only make our other problems worse. Is there anything positive we can do?

 When problems get really severe and our emotional reserves are depleted, we may lose all desire to do anything to improve our situation.
 We become mentally, emotionally and spiritually paralyzed.

 Solomon also wrote, “A merry heart does good, like medicine, but a broken spirit dries the bones” (Proverbs 17:22, emphasis added throughout).
 The broken spirit feels there is no help available, has no energy and no ideas for how to improve.
-And, as a result, someone facing this level of anxiety may end up just doing nothing to improve or cope with things.
+And, as a result, someone facing this level of anxiety and depression may end up just doing nothing to improve or cope with things.

 Jesus Christ knew the severe anxiety, pressure and stress His disciples were going to face.
 He told them they would have persecution in the world, and that mankind in general would not listen to or readily accept the message they were to teach.
 But, in order to prevent them from becoming paralyzed by fear and discouragement, He told them, “These things I have spoken to you, that in me you may have peace.
 In the world you will have tribulation; but be of good cheer, I have overcome the world” (John 16:33).